-- remember that you wear your watch next to your skin, just like a piece of clorining.
-To ensure you watch performs at the level for which it is designed, keep it clean by frequently wiping with a soft cloth to keep your watch and band free of dirt, sweat, water and other foreign matter.
+Remember that you wear your watch next to your skin, just like a piece of clothing.
+To ensure your watch performs at the level for which it is designed, keep it clean by frequently wiping with a soft cloth to keep your watch and band free of dirt, sweat, water and other foreign matter.